-Commander-in-Chief Shellhouse: The Indiana boys present, I am sure, will join in the happy thought of pride and pleasure in introducing our own Mrs. Louise Cook of the Hoosier State.
+Commander-in-Chief Shellhouse: The Indiana boys present, I am sure, will join in the happy thought of pride and pleasure into ucing our own Mrs. Louise Cook of the Hoosier State.
 Mrs. Cook is National Chaplain of the Daughters of Veterans.

-Mrs. Louise Cook, National Chaplain: Brother Shellhouse and our Brothers.
-I endorse every word that our Sister has said and I am just merely here to swell the crowd.
-I do want to say te you we extend to you our love and loyalty as a Sister organization and we will look to you for our directions, as well as we have to our dear old comrades, and not only from our convention, but from Indiana I want to extend to you all our (Applause).
+Louise Cook, National Chaplain: Brother Shellhouse or Brothers.
+I endorse every word that our Sister has dand am just merely here to swell the crowd.
+I do want to say to you we extend to you our love and loyalty as a Sister organization and we all out to you for our directions, as well as we have to our dear old contrades, and not only from our convention, but from Indiana I want to extend to you all our love and loyalty as patriots, and now I thank you very much.
+(Applause).